dazinator/Dazinator.AspNetCore.Authorization/README.md

 ```

-Or they can use it as part of a `CompositePolicyProvider` as shown in above in this readme.
-The equivalent in this case would be:
+Or they can use it as part of a `CompositePolicyProvider` (as provided in this repository) and shown in above in this readme.
+The equivalent in that case would be:

 ```csharp